collaborativebioinformatics/clinical_SVs/README.md

    - Annotation
    - Automated QC graphs of supporting reads
 1. An interactive app to annotate a VCF with SV calls and visualize the results.
+   - Building on GeneVar but now the user can upload their own VCF

 ### SV calling